-NOaMA assessment is a learning assessment approach and children development in this study have been re-designed in year 2013 to include scoring procedures in Likert scale (5 points).
-This instrument was re-designed to comply with the assessment concept of National Early Childhood Care and Education Policy,
+NOaMA assessment is a learning assessment approach and children development in this study have been re-designed in year 2013 to include scoring procedures in Likert scale (five points).
+This instrument was re-designed to comply with the assessment concept of National Early Childhood Care and Education Policy.

 This instrument reflects the overall skill at the age group which requires children to relate with the learning and development domain.
-The socioemotional domain contains performance's item that require children to perform a task.
+The physical domain contains performance's item that require children to perform a task.
 Activities prepared will translate such performance items.
-The socio-emotional domain contains a number of 38 items.
+The physical domain contains a number of 25 items.